Confirm4Crit/awesome-lwc/README.md

 A list AND SITE of interesting Lightning Web Components resources and code examples

-Most of this repo is for "On platform" means resources specific to the SFDC platform, and but [LWC Open Source](https://lwc.dev/) items are included as well.
+Most of this repo is for "On platform" means resources specific to the SFDC platform, but [LWC Open Source](https://lwc.dev/) items are included as well.

 Feel free to Fork, PR, and contribute to this list.
 For JS Library suggestions, try to suggest why it's a useful tool for the SFDC Landscape.